tnordloh/notes_for_william/creating_a_website/README.md

 ## making a separately purchased domain link to it ##

-we startes, using github's directions, but eventually gave up, and switched to instructions specific to our domain host, [google domains](https://domains.google.com)
+we started using github's directions, but eventually gave up, and switched to instructions specific to our domain host, [google domains](https://domains.google.com)